-Published by small, independent company Herald Publishing, The Herald is a FREE community magazine published every 3 weeks, when 10,000 copies are distributed through a network of nearly 300 distribution points across the area.
-The magazine is designed to encourage local enterprise and promote local community values.
+Published by a small, independent company called Herald Publishing, The Herald is a FREE community magazine published every 3 weeks, when 10,500 copies are distributed through a network of nearly 300 distribution points across our circulation area.
+The magazine is designed to encourage local enterprise and to promote the local community.
+The Herald offers value for money advertising to all types of businesses and organisations.

 The Herald Story